A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: The convergence analysis

 \begin{remark} Theorem \ref{thm 3.1} and estimate \eqref{3.3} rigorously guarantee that each sequence generated by Algorithm \ref{alg 1} converges to $u^*$ at the exponential rate.
 This fact is numerically confirmed by our numerical results in Section \ref{sec num}. \end{remark}

 \begin{remark} As seen in the proof of Theorem \ref{thm 3.1}, the efficiency of Algorithm \ref{alg 1} is guaranteed by Carleman estimate \eqref{Car est}.
 Therefore, we call the proposed method described in Algorithm \ref{alg 1} the second generation of Carleman-based numerical methods.
+This second generation includes the method in \cite{LeNguyen:jiip2022, NguyenKlibanov:ip2022} in which the iteration scheme is developed based on the contraction principle and Carleman estimates.
 The first generation of Carleman-based numerical method was developed in \cite{KlibanovIoussoupova:SMA1995}, which is called the convexification.
-See \cite{KlibanovNik:ra2017, KlibanovNguyenTran:preprint2021, LeNguyen:2020, LeNguyen:preprint2021} for some following up results.
+See \cite{KlibanovNik:ra2017, KlibanovNguyenTran:JCP2022, LeNguyen:jiip2022, LeNguyen:JSC2022} for some following up results.
 Like the convexification method, Algorithm \ref{alg 1} can be used to compute solutions to nonlinear PDEs without requesting an initial good guess.
 The advantage of our new method is the fast convergence rate, see Remark \ref{rm 3.2}. \end{remark}